CNoune/IMG_pipelines/README.md

 At least 20GB of storage for each analysis per dataset.

-# MetaGaAP-Py - Please cite the original MetaGaAP publication.
+# MetaGaAP-Py - Please cite the original MetaGaAP publication (and cite this: Noune, C. and Hauxwell, C. 2017, Enhanced Pipeline 'MetaGaAP-Py' for the Analysis of Quasispecies and Non-Model Microbial Populations using Ultra-Deep 'Meta-barcode' Sequencing. bioRxiv.)
+.

 Build 3 is available for download and will be the last major revision to MetaGaAP.
 Please use MetaGaAP-Py from now on as this will be the supported version.
 The bash implementation has been shifted and renamed to MetaGaAP-Legacy and will no longer be maintained.